nus-tic2002-2019/website/admin/exams.md

 <box type="important">

-Given the fast pace required by the paper, the large class size, and the need to collect part 1 answer scripts in the middle of the exam, to be fair to all students, **invigilators will not answer queries about the questions in the exam paper** (but _will_ answer queries related to exam administration).
+Given the fast pace required by the MCQ paper, **invigilators will not answer queries about the questions in the exam paper part I** (but _will_ answer queries related to exam administration).

-* If you have a doubt/query about a question ,or would like to make an assumption about a question, or would like to report a potential error in the exam paper, write down your doubt/query/assumption in the space provided for it at the end of the exam paper.
+ If you have a doubt/query about a question ,or would like to make an assumption about a question, or would like to report a potential error in the exam paper, write down your doubt/query/assumption in the question paper itself.
+Those doubts/queries/assumptions (if justified) will be taken into account when grading.

-* Those doubts/queries/assumptions (if justified) will be taken into account when grading.
+Queries about questions are allowed during the part II.
 </box>

 ## Final Exam: Part 1 (MCQ)